Costello Interplay Award for Science and the Arts

 The fund is administered by the Dean of the College of Liberal Arts and Sciences.
 The Dean will appoint a selection committee of four members, two from the sciences and two from the arts.
 Dean Karafa will sit on the committee ex officio.
 The funds will be disbursed to the Project Leader, who will be accountable for all project expenses.

 Proposals will be accepted annually for projects proposed for the following three semesters.
-This year’s deadline for submission has been extended to the close of business, Monday, February 17, 2020.
+This year’s deadline for submission is the close of business, Friday, December 16, 2022.

 Click here to apply.

 This year $6,500 is available through the Costello fund.
 If the activity involves elements of science education (including community outreach), additional funding might be obtained from the Patrie Family Endowment.
 Applications are accepted for any amount of funding up to the available total.

 A final report of up to 3 pages including a final budget and project outcomes is due by not more than six weeks after the completion of the project.
 All advertising, programs and other materials must acknowledge support by including the statement "This project was funded in part through the generous support of the Costello Interplay Award and the Phyllis and Lawrence Patrie Endowment for the Sciences, Fredonia College Foundation, State University of New York at Fredonia."
 Please include samples of programs, posters or other materials with the final report.
 Subsequent proposals from awardees will not be considered by the committee unless final reports from previous Costello awards have been submitted.